 The Restoration Partnership was formed by the Coeur d’Alene Basin Natural Resource Trustees which are the US Department of Interior (represented by the Fish and Wildlife Service and Bureau of Land Management), the Coeur d’Alene Tribe, the U.S. Department of Agriculture (represented by the US Forest Service), and the State of Idaho (represented by the Idaho Department of Fish and Game and Idaho Department of Environmental Quality).
 Learn more.

 Trail of the Coeur d'Alenes Response Action Maintenance Plan (RAMP)

-The Response Action Maintenance Plan (RAMP) sets out the oversight and management activities of the Trail of the Coeur d'Alenes for the state of Idaho, the Coeur d'Alene Tribe, and the U. S. Environmental Protection Agency.
+The Response Action Maintenance Plan (RAMP) sets out the oversight and management activities of the Trail of the Coeur d'Alenes for the state of Idaho, the Coeur d'Alene Tribe, and EPA.
 Learn more.

 Water Quality Plans & Reports

 Subbasin assessments and surface water quality improvement plans have been developed for a number of water bodies in DEQ's Coeur d'Alene Region.
 In addition, numerous studies have been conducted of ground water resources in the area.
 Access the plans and reports here.